 Unfortunately, not all landlords are that forthcoming or honest.
-Many fail to disclose the threat of lead-based paint and refuse to acknowledge what all landlords must know law – that every residential property built before 1978 is presumed to have lead-based paint as a matter of law.
+Many fail to disclose the threat of lead-based paint and refuse to acknowledge what law all landlords must know – that every residential property built before 1978 is presumed to have lead-based paint as a matter of law.

 Under those circumstances, lead-based paint can become exposed, begin to deteriorate and expose microscopic particles of lead that can be ingested by your child through normal hand-to-mouth (or anything to mouth!) behavior.
 Even microscopic particles of lead are enough to cause permanent harm.

 The challenge is that lead paint is often difficult to recognize, which is why people have lead inspections conducted by CA Department of Public Health certified lead inspectors.
 However, there are strong indicators of the presence of lead paint.

-Look for a scaly “alligator” appearance.
+- Look for a scaly “alligator” appearance.
 When lead-based paint ages, it oftentimes gives the appearance of scales and “alligators” into little squares.

-Look for white, chalky paint under more recent layers of paint.
+- Look for white, chalky paint under more recent layers of paint.
 Lead-based paint was used extensively from 1900 to 1978 when it was banned by the Consumer Products Safety Commission.
 Back in the day, the majority of lead-based paint used on wood surfaces was white.
 So, if you see white under deteriorated, peeling, chalking or cracking paint on a home that was built before 1978, chances are its lead-based paint.

-Look for friction or impact surfaces.
+- Look for friction or impact surfaces.
 A significant source of lead dust comes from friction and impact surfaces.
 Friction and impact surfaces include double-hung windows, other types of wood windows, cabinets, drawers, steps, bannisters, thresholds and doors.
 All of these surfaces experience wear and tear through friction and impact which can expose under layers of dangerous lead-based paint.

-Purchase a test kit.
+- Purchase a test kit.
 You can purchase a lead-based paint test kit from any hardware store for less than $10.
 Although not the same as a professional lead inspection, they can give you a heads-up that the top layer of paint contains lead.